Proto-city: Jericho

 Pre-Pottery Neolithic A Jericho was the site of a large settlement with a dense population as early as the Ninth Millennium BC, with estimates of the settlement's population ranging from 2000-3000 to only 200-300.
 Its proximity to fresh water from the spring at Ain es-Sultan facilitated the early development of animal husbandry and agriculture, making the site among the most advanced centres of the Neolithic Revolution in the Fertile Crescent.

 The settlement was built over an area of 2 or 3 ha, and its most notable features include stone walls 3m wide and 4m tall, as well as the oldest known monumental building, the Tower of Jericho: a large stone tower 8m high and built c.
 8000 BC.
-The Tower required substantial communal effort to build, with an estimated 10,400 working days invested in the construction of the tower.
+The Tower required substantial communal effort to build, with an estimated 10,400 person-days invested in the construction of the tower.
 It may have functioned as part of a fortification system, a flood-detection system, or as a symbolic monument to "motivate people to take part in a communal lifestyle".
 The Tower may also have been an indication of power struggles within the community, as an individual or a group may have "exploited the primeval fears of the residents and persuaded them to build it".
 There is also evidence of human violence at the site, as the skeletons of twelve people apparently killed in a fight or riot have been found within the tower.
 Thus, despite new technologies in domestication, agriculture and architecture, social organisation was still a decisive factor in the success of the settlement.
 In 6000 B.C., a major earthquake shifted or interrupted the Spring of Ain es-Sultan, likely causing the end of Neolithic Jericho.